valencik/mastersAPSC/documents/thesis/thesis.md

 This is result means that filtering out low publication authors in additional analysus does not affect the majority of the NSR entries.
 %- Demonstrate that 1993JA17 and 1996JA24 disappear correctly

+%- TODO present the results from limited author clustering

 Implementation
 ==============
 %- Introduce and discuss the various technologies used.

-Advantages and disadvantages of these technologies and justification of final choices.
+%- Advantages and disadvantages of these technologies and justification of final choices.
+%- TODO Expand each piece of technology into a subsection and discuss
 - Perl parsing, regular expressions and speed
 - MongoDB, schema and aggregation framework
 - Gephi analysis, modularity, average shortest path